kaos/QtErl/README.md

 TODO
 ----

-* Restructure into an Erlang application.
+* Restructure into an Erlang application. /in progress/
 * Make it portable.
 Should be able to build and run on Windows/Linux/Mac OS (and preferably on BSD and Solaris flavours too, if those platforms are supported by Qt, that is).
 * Tests.
 Should have unit tests.
 * Documenatation, and more documentation.
 Examples.
 Tutorials.
 * Get more people involved (Hey, this bullet is for YOU :p)
+* Trigger widget slots.

 API